Also known as Assembler, Boot and Shoe Repairman, Boot Maker, Cutter, Fitter, Inseamer, Insole Department Worker, Side Laster, Stitcher

 Shoe Machine Operators must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Shoe Machine Operators need abilities such as control precision, near vision, and arm-hand steadiness in order to perform their job at a high level.
+For example, Shoe Machine Operators need abilities such as arm-hand steadiness, control precision, and near vision in order to perform their job at a high level.
 The list below shows several important abilities for Shoe Machine Operators, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.

-Shoe Machine Operators frequently use skills like operations monitoring, quality control analysis, and reading comprehension to perform their job effectively.
+Shoe Machine Operators frequently use skills like operations monitoring, reading comprehension, and active listening to perform their job effectively.
 The list below shows several critical skills for Shoe Machine Operators, ranked by their relative importance.

 The information provided on this page is adapted from data and descriptions published by the U.S. Department of Labor, Employment and Training Administration under the CC BY 4.0 license.
 TraitLab has modified some information for ease of use and reading, and the U.S. Department of Labor, Employment, and Training Administration has not approved, endorsed, or tested these modifications.